What happens to the victim of an accident when it is not necessarily another driver, but the driving conditions that caused an accident?

 If you were in an accident that was cause, at least in part, by the negligent maintenance of the roads on which you were traveling, contact us.

-One of our qualified personal injury attorneys serving Atlanta will give you an assessment of your case and help you understand what your options are.
+One of our qualified motorcycle accident attorneys serving Atlanta will give you an assessment of your case and help you understand what your options are.